vb-consulting/Norm.net/Documentation/reference/extension-methods.md

 // later in your code ...

 //
-// Read single row and log the command text
+// Read a single row and log the command text
 //
 var result = connection.Read<int>("select count(*) from my_table");
 ```

-- This will also produce info log with the same content: `SQL COMMAND: select count(*) from my_table`.
+- This will also produce an info log with the same content: `SQL COMMAND: select count(*) from my_table`.

 ### WithComment